Redis Queue

 }

-If no exceptions or errors are thrown during the consumption process, it is considered a successful consumption; otherwise, it is considered a failure and enters the retry queue.
-Redis-queue does not have an ack mechanism; you can think of it as automatic ack (no exceptions or errors occurred).
-If you want to mark the current message as not successfully consumed during the consumption process, you can manually throw an exception so that the current message enters the retry queue.
-This is essentially no different from an ack mechanism.Tip
+Consumption is considered successful when no exception or Error is thrown during consumption; otherwise it is a failure and the message enters the retry queue.
+Redis-queue has no ack mechanism; you can treat it as automatic ack (when no exception or Error occurs).
+If you want to mark the current message as not successfully consumed, you can manually throw an exception to send the message to the retry queue.
+In practice this is no different from an ack mechanism.Tip

-Consumers support multiple servers and multiple processes, and the same message will not be consumed multiple times.
-Messages that have been consumed will be automatically removed from the queue without manual deletion.Tip
+Consumers support multiple servers and processes, and the same message will not be consumed twice.
+Consumed messages are automatically removed from the queue; no manual deletion is needed.Tip

-Consumer processes can consume multiple different queues simultaneously.
-Adding a new queue does not require modifying the configuration inprocess.php
+Consumer processes can consume multiple different queues at the same time.
+Adding a new queue does not require changing the configuration inprocess.php.
+When adding a new queue consumer, simply add the correspondingConsumerclass underapp/queue/redis, and use the class property$queueto specify the queue name to consume.Tip

-to start Webman; otherwise, the consumer process will not start.Tip
+Windows users need to runphp windows.phpto start webman, otherwise the consumer process will not start.Tip

 Setting Different Consumer Processes for Different Queues